 Please contact us at support@SoundandStoneAlchemy.com if you cannot find an answer to your question.

-A sound bath is a deeply relaxing experience where you’re immersed in soothing vibrations from instruments such as crystal singing bowls, gongs, chimes, and other resonant instruments.
-Participants typically rest comfortably in a chair or on a mat, wearing loose, comfortable clothing, while the practitioner plays a sequence of tones designed to create a calm, immersive sound environment.
+A sound bath is an immersive listening experience using instruments such as crystal and metal singing bowls, gongs, chimes, and other resonant sounds.
+Participants typically rest comfortably in a chair or on a mat while the practitioner creates a changing sound environment of tones, textures, rhythm, resonance, and silence.

-Each session unfolds as a gently structured arc of sound, beginning with grounding tones, moving through richer layers of vibration, and gradually returning to stillness.
+Each session unfolds as a gently structured arc of sound, beginning with quieter, grounding sounds, moving through richer layers, and gradually returning to stillness.

-There’s nothing you need to do during a sound bath.
-You simply get comfortable and allow the sound to wash over you.
+There’s nothing you need to achieve during a sound bath.
+Get comfortable, listen, and let the experience unfold in whatever way it does for you.

 No experience is required!